 This is where the Ting community comes in: If you try to bring a device other than the seven officially supported phones over through the bring your inactive Sprint device to Ting open beta, we’d love to hear from you; we’ll be using your feedback to build out our supported devices list.

-I’m ready to bring my device to Ting.
+I’m ready to bring a Sprint device to Ting.
 What now?

-The bring your inactive Sprint device to Ting online app is designed to keep things simple and make it so anyone with one of the Sprint devices listed can just click a couple of buttons and turn it into a Ting device.
+The bring a Sprint device to Ting online app is designed to keep things simple and make it so anyone with one of the Sprint devices listed can just click a couple of buttons and turn it into a Ting device.

 Please note: a device that’s currently active on the Sprint network cannot be brought over.
 It must be deactivated first.
 If you can make phone calls from your Sprint phone now, it’s an active device and you’ll have to give Sprint a call to cancel service.